 Remove to a rack and allow to cool for an hour before slicing.

 If you are lucky enough to have a friend (like me) to share starter with you then you are good to go.
-Otherwise, you can easily make your own starter in about a week.
+I have shared my starter with many friends, who have shared with others, so it’s proliferated all over the place now.
+I’m happy to send some to you if you don’t know someone who has some.
+Otherwise, if you’re have the time and up for the challenge, you can easily make your own starter in about a week.
+There are many websites, including King Arthur, that provide instructions.

-It is best to make bread when your starter is “hungry” meaning it has recently been fed, has at least doubled in 8 hours, has peaked and is starting to drop.
+It is best to make bread when your starter is “hungry” meaning it has recently been fed and has at least doubled in size in 8 hours.

 If you keep your starter in the fridge and it has been fed within the past 7 days, you can use it directly from the fridge, but remember to keep feeding it weekly.

 Feeding your starter calls for discarding (perfect time to share) all but 1/2 cup and adding 1/2 cup of warm water and 3/4 cup + 2 TBS bread flour . . . mix well and leave, covered, at room temperature until it has risen an inch or two and then return it to the refrigerator.
 If you are baking, let it rise for 8 hours until it peaks; if you a just doing a weekly feeding, do not let it peak, just let it get going and then return to the fridge.